danielleswank/Birdy/README.md

 Things to know:
 The stream is throttled, otherwise it was just scrolled too fast for popular terms.
-Searches are additive so OWS + BASEBALL probably won't have may results even though they will seperatly.
+Searches are additive so OWS + BASEBALL probably won't have may results even though they will separately.
-You can toggle on and off search terms or remove them compleatly.
+You can toggle on and off search terms or remove them completely.
 Try backspacing once you have a few terms in.
 Lat,Long searches can't have a space after the comma.
 If they do they will be treated as a keyword (e.g. -36.34,85.23)